How to attend parties (without sacrificing your fitness goals). Group of people gathered for a rooftop party.

 Load up on protein, veggies, and lower fat options for the beginning part of your day, and reserve a solid amount of your calories for dinner.

-This method allows you to be more in control of your choices and reduces the likelihood of you feeling uncomfortably full by the time you’re done.
+This method allows you to be more in control of your choices and reduces the likelihood of you feeling uncomfortably full by the time you're done, which is particularly helpful if your goal is weight loss.

 We’ve all been there and have indulged more than we intended to, and that’s okay!
 Life happens!